wacncontent/CustomizeTool/lastMonth/includes/configure-ssl-web-site.md

 	Save the file.

-5. From the command-line, Bash or terminal session, use the following command to convert the **myserver.key** and **myserver.crt** into **myserver.pfx**, which is the format required by Azure Websites:
+5. From the command-line, Bash or terminal session, use the following command to convert the **myserver.key** and **myserver.crt** into **myserver.pfx**, which is the format required by Azure App Service:

 		openssl pkcs12 -export -out myserver.pfx -inkey myserver.key -in myserver.crt